sgirdhar/hyperledger-fabric-patient-data-management/README.md

 Docker dashboard will show the containers created for those nodes as follows,
 ![Alt Text](https://github.com/Shubham-Girdhar/hyperledger-fabric-patient-data-management/blob/main/Screenshots/Docker%20container%20for%20nodes.png)

-6. To create a channel with specific name use the following command, (remove the arugents to create a default channel called 'mychannel').
+6. To create a channel with specific name use the following command, (remove the arguments to create a default channel called 'mychannel').
 **Note: Channel names must be all lower case, less than 250 characters long and match the regular expression [a-z][a-z0-9.-]***
 ```bash
 $ ./network.sh createChannel -c hospitalchannel